EnderCommunity/StarkScript/CONTRIBUTING.md

 And, when you use the `consoleError` function, make sure to account for any memory leaks that may occur on sudden termination!
 You may modify the `stopProcess` function to free up global variables.

+If you wish to collect more data about an error path, you may attach the constant string `STRING_CONSOLE_GITHUB_REPORT` to the end of your console error message to inform the user about this.
+(There is no need to modify your original console message to fit this message, just add `%s` to the end of your format string and add the message constant to the rest of the console function arguments)

 ## References

 This document was adapted from [this template](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).